zonca/zonca.github.io-source/content/2016-04-16-jupyterhub-sdsc-cloud.md

 ## Create a new Virtual Machine

+We choose Ubuntu here, also other distributions should work fine.

 * Compute -> Access & Security -> Key Pairs -> Create key pair, name it `jupyterhub` and download it to your local machine
 * Instances -> Launch Instance, Choose a name, Choose "Boot from image" in Boot Source and Ubuntu as Image name, Choose any size, depending on the number of users (TODO add link to Jupyterhub docs)
 * Under "Access & Security" choose Key Pair `jupyterhub` and Security Groups `jupyterhubsecgroup`